bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

+This Script is designed for: FreeBSD 12.0-RELEASE.
+All other versions are not supported!

 Download the latest stable release from [here](https://github.com/Alexander88207/PWGOBSD/releases)

 To start this script use the follwing command in the folder: